 How To Make Mosquito Bites Stop Itching In Atlanta

-While mosquitoes in Atlanta should be on their way out as the weather gets cooler, the threat of mosquito bites is by no means gone entirely.
+While mosquitoes should be on their way out as the weather gets cooler, the threat of mosquito bites is by no means gone entirely.
 There’s nothing quite like enjoying a night outdoors in cooler fall temperatures and coming home to miserable, relentless itchiness that seems to last forever.
 For all of you desperate mosquito victims, read on to learn quick and effective ways to get relief.

 What Do Mosquito Bites Look Like?